Blue Water Spa In the Media

 Marian said she didn’t see the results of the surgery right away.
 Other people noticed the changes quicker than she did.
 But today, roughly eight months after the initial procedure, Marian said she couldn’t be more pleased with the results.

-According to Kile, recovery time usually varies by person and it also varies based on the invasiveness of the procedures performed.
+Recovery time usually varies by person and it also varies based on the invasiveness of the procedures performed.
 “Even with extensive surgery, patients are up and walking the day of the surgery,” she said.

 “It is very difficult to even give a range (for each person),” she continued.
 “Some procedures are minimally invasive and recovery can be a long weekend.
-There are non-surgical procedures, like Restylane injections, Botox, laser facials and other treatments with absolutely no down time.”
+There are non-surgical procedures, like Restylane injections, BOTOX®, laser facials and other treatments with absolutely no down time.”

 Dr. Michael offers tips on how to achieve the right look.
 First, patients should ask themselves and their doctors the following questions: